alanorther/devops-fun-rescale/README.md

   Enter a value: SuperSecretPassword
 ```

-Terraform will out two bit of information, the Fargate LB and the ECR URL.
+Terraform will output two bits of information, the Fargate LB and the ECR URL.
 Copy both.

 ```
 Outputs: